ptsouth97/EclipseDataminer/README.md

 * The primary eclipse minima is set to phase zero and all other points are adjusted accordingly
 * The phase plot is extended from (0 to 1) to (-0.75 to 1.25) in order to show the full behavior of the eclipse
 * A more precise estimate of the primary minima is determined by examining a close up and adjusting the zero-phase position
+* Minimum and maximum values for the curve are calculated by averaging values near phase 0 and phase 0.25, respectively
 * All plots and data are saved to the working directory

 ## Examples ##